o3de/o3de.org/content/docs/userguide/ios-creating-release-app.md

+description: ' Prepare your &ALYlong; iOS games for store deployment (distribution) by packing the assets and cached binary shaders. '
+slug: ios-creating-release-app
+title: Creating a Release App
+---
 # Creating a Release App<a name="ios-creating-release-app"></a>

 Once you have finished your Lumberyard iOS game, you can prepare it for the App Store by creating a release app and including the assets and shaders in `.pak` files\.
 You must do the following: